 The answer to that depends on where we are flying of course.
 But since we are often flying in less populated areas Navaids can be few and far between.
-This situation often arises on the Australia trips.
+This situation is particularly common on the Australia trips.

 Please bring your own headset.
 If this will be a problem, please send us an email and we will try to make some arrangements for you.

 Not much if you don’t want to.
-We do not require or generally even request visual contact.
+We generally do not expect aircraft to maintain visual contact throughout the flight.

-As PIC you can pick your cruise altitude and make deviations from the flight plan as you wish.
-However, since the Lead Pilot is concerned with the overall safety of the tour, it is important that you communicate any deviations from the plan that you wish to make so that we know where you are and when you will arrive at the next waypoint.
+As PIC you pick your cruise altitude and make deviations from the flight plan as you wish.
+However since all pilots are responsible for maintaining separation, it is important that you communicate any deviations from the plan that you wish to make so that everyone knows where you are and when you will arrive at the next waypoint.